#WORLD SENIOR CITIZENS DAY

 Ole wanted to help the elderly get back on their bicycles, but he had to find a solution to their limited mobility.
 The answer was a trishaw and he started offering free bike rides to the local nursing home residents.

-Self motivated volunteers called as ‘Pilots’ sign up for bike rides with the seniors.
+Self-motivated volunteers called as ‘Pilots’ sign up for bike rides with the seniors.
 At present (2019) more than 1,600 chapter locations in 42 countries offer Cycling Without Age from well over 2,500 trishaws.
 More than 29,000 pilots ensure that the elderly get out of their nursing homes, out on the bikes to enjoy the fresh air and the community around them.

 This meeting of generations provides a unique opportunity for the elderly to share their stories and experiences, which are often triggered by these trips out into the local environment.
 Ole’s initiative not only strengthens communities across generations, but it contributes to both physical and mental well-being of the elderly and volunteers, thus giving nursing homes and municipalities a golden opportunity to stimulate and promote health and mobility.

-As a social change maker, a keen cyclists and an experimental urban farmer Ole Kassow believes in challenging conventional thinking and in inspiring people and organisations to create a better world through focus on purpose, happiness and kindness.
+As a social change maker, a keen cyclist, and an experimental urban farmer Ole Kassow believes in challenging conventional thinking and in inspiring people and organisations to create a better world through focus on purpose, happiness and kindness.
 He received the Danish Community Award 2014 from the Danish Ministry of Employment for his initiative Cycling Without Age, the subject of his September 2014 TED Talk, and in 2017 he was the second Dane to become Ashoka Fellow, the world’s leading NGO for change-making and social entrepreneurship.

 When did you first feel that Cycling could help overcome loneliness of Senior Citizens?